Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: A Case Study: 1D Dirac Electron

 where $m=|m_x|$.
 In this case, nonzero $A_q^{10}$ and $A_x^{10}$ lead to a nonzero nonadiabatic metric, which however is singular, i.e., $\det(G)=0$.
-Thus, the equations of motion cannot be converted into the forced geodesic equation of motion in phase space.
+Thus, the equations of motion cannot be converted into the forced geodesic equation of motion in phase space. $H_1^{10}$ contributes to a correction of the wave packet energy, which is in the second order of the gradient.

-In addition, the nonzero gradient correction $H_1^{10}$ enables the presence of nonzero corrections to the Berry connections.
+The cross terms of $H_1^{10}$ and $A_{q,x}^{10}$ give rise to nonzero corrections to the Berry connections.
 The correction to momentum-space Berry connection is $\delta A_q = -\frac{v^2m^3g^4}{2\Delta^6}\partial_x m_x$.
 This is an even function of $q$, indicating a nonzero electric polarization induced by the gradient correction: $P=\int \frac{dq}{2\pi}\delta A_q$.
-Thus, when the spin density wave varies in time, a polarization current is expected.
-This also differs from the helical spin texture case where the local polarization is always zero.
+This differs from the helical spin texture case where the local polarization is always zero.
 The correction to real-space Berry connection is $\delta A_x = \frac{qv^2m^2g^4}{2\Delta^6}(\partial_x m_x)^2$.
 This $\delta A_x$ plays the role of an effective vector potential, which is an odd function of $q$.
-The nonadiabatic Berry connections in $q$ and $x$ space modify the electronic wave packet dynamics as well as the density of states as the adiabatic ones. $H_1^{10}$ also contributes to the correction of the wave packet energy that is in the second order of the gradient.
+The nonadiabatic Berry connections in $q$ and $x$ space modify the electronic wave packet dynamics as well as the density of states.